HP319193/prisme.ai/docs/docs/en/examples/create-own-integration.md

 - **Accelerated Roadmap Execution**: Custom apps allow for quicker deployment of new features and integrations, speeding up project timelines and delivering value faster.

-- **Enhanced Quality and Security**: By using a controlled development environment, apps can be thoroughly tested and secured before deployment, reducing the risk of errors and vulnerabilities.
+- **Enhanced Quality and Security**: By using a controlled building environment, apps can be thoroughly tested and secured before deployment, reducing the risk of errors and vulnerabilities.

-- **Governance and Control**: Prisme.ai provides governance features that restrict app development to authorized users such as developers, senior architects, or data engineers.
+- **Governance and Control**: Prisme.ai provides governance features that restrict app building to authorized users such as developers, senior architects, or data engineers.
 This helps in maintaining high standards and ensuring that only approved changes are implemented.

 - **Increased Productivity**: By automating routine tasks and integrating various data sources and services, custom apps can significantly boost productivity.
 They allow users to focus on more strategic activities by reducing manual efforts.

-- **Reusable Components**: Once developed, these apps or components can be reused across different projects within the organization, saving time and resources in the long run.
+- **Reusable Components**: Once built, these apps or components can be reused across different projects within the organization, saving time and resources in the long run.

-By developing custom apps, businesses can tailor the Prisme.ai platform to their specific requirements, ensuring that their technological solutions are as effective and efficient as possible.
+By building custom apps, businesses can tailor the Prisme.ai platform to their specific requirements, ensuring that their technological solutions are as effective and efficient as possible.

-Below is a step-by-step tutorial on how to develop and deploy an application on Prisme.ai App Store, using Mailjet as an example.
+Below is a step-by-step tutorial on how to build and deploy an application on Prisme.ai App Store, using Mailjet as an example.

-## Tutorial: Developing and Deploying a Mailjet App on Prisme.ai
+## Tutorial: Building and Deploying a Mailjet App on Prisme.ai

 ### Prerequisites